Warner Archive Collection: Blu-ray

-In November 2012, the Archive collection began releasing titles on Blu-ray, with the first two releases being Deathtrap and Gypsy.
-Unlike their DVDs all Warner Archive Blu-Rays use pressed discs.
+The Archive Collection began releasing titles on Blu-ray in November 2012, with the first two releases being Deathtrap and Gypsy.
+Unlike their DVDs, all Warner Archive Blu-Rays use pressed discs.

 Over the years, Warner Archive's Blu-ray releases expanded to include season sets of current television series, such as iZombie, The 100, Longmire, The Originals, Lucifer, Lethal Weapon, Ballers and Final Space.

+The Warner Archive Collection began releasing titles on Ultra HD Blu-ray in November 2024, starting with The Searchers.

 Streaming

 Expanding their films' availability to Internet streaming, in July 2014, Warner Archive introduced the Warner Archive Instant service.
-Similar to Netflix, Warner Archive Instant allows its members access to various Warner Archive library titles via their website, in addition to apps for Roku and iOS-based devices.
-As of June 2015, the service was presently limited to serving customers who are located in the United States.
+Similar to Netflix, Warner Archive Instant allowed its members access to various Warner Archive library titles via their website, in addition to apps for Roku and iOS-based devices.

 In February 2018, Warner Archive retired its online streaming service, transferring several of its films to FilmStruck.
 It was discontinued as of November 29, 2018, and was replaced by HBO Max in 2020.

+Music

+WaterTower Music with Linn now also reporting to Paul Broucek, president, music, Warner Bros.
+Pictures.
+In March 2015, the company switched distribution from Turner Classic Movies, and was replaced by Rhino Movie Music in 2015, which later soundtrack to just WaterTower Music in 2015.